Maryland: Fauna

 The state harbors a considerable number of white-tailed deer, especially in the woody and mountainous west of the state, and overpopulation can become a problem.
 Mammals can be found ranging from the mountains in the west to the central areas and include black bears, bobcats, foxes, coyotes, raccoons, and otters.

 There is a population of rare wild (feral) horses found on Assateague Island.
-They are believed to be descended from horses who escaped from Spanish galleon shipwrecks.
+They are believed to be descended from horses that escaped from Spanish galleon shipwrecks.
 Every year during the last week of July, they are captured and swim across a shallow bay for sale at Chincoteague, Virginia, a conservation technique which ensures the tiny island is not overrun by the horses.
 The ponies and their sale were popularized by the children's book, Misty of Chincoteague.

 The purebred Chesapeake Bay Retriever dog was bred specifically for water sports, hunting and search and rescue in the Chesapeake area.
 In 1878, the Chesapeake Bay Retriever was the first individual retriever breed recognized by the American Kennel Club. and was later adopted by the University of Maryland, Baltimore County as their mascot.

 Maryland's reptile and amphibian population includes the diamondback terrapin turtle, which was adopted as the mascot of University of Maryland, College Park, as well as the threatened Eastern box turtle.
 The state is part of the territory of the Baltimore oriole, which is the official state bird and mascot of the MLB team the Baltimore Orioles.
 Aside from the oriole, 435 other species of birds have been reported from Maryland.

 The state insect is the Baltimore checkerspot butterfly, although it is not as common in Maryland as it is in the southern edge of its range.

 Environment

 Maryland joined with neighboring states during the end of the 20th century to improve the health of the Chesapeake Bay.
 The bay's aquatic life and seafood industry have been threatened by development and by fertilizer and livestock waste entering the bay.

 In 2007, Forbes.com rated Maryland as the fifth "Greenest" state in the country, behind three of the Pacific States and Vermont.
 Maryland ranks 40th in total energy consumption nationwide, and it managed less toxic waste per capita than all but six states in 2005.
 In April 2007, Maryland joined the Regional Greenhouse Gas Initiative (RGGI) — a regional initiative, formed by all the Northeastern states, Washington, D.C., and three Canadian provinces, to reduce greenhouse gas emissions.
 In March 2017, Maryland became the first state with proven gas reserves to ban fracking by passing a law against it.
 Vermont has such a law, but no shale gas, and New York has such a ban, though it was made by executive order.

+In 2023, AES Corporation announced its intent to retire the 23-year-old Warrior Run coal plant in June 2024.
+It was the state's last coal-fired power plant that did not already have plans to shut down.